Business team in office discussing secure email solution and encryption options

 David Van den Berghe, Global Head of Financial Institutions at AGCS

 ESG criteria address an organisation's impact on the world as a measure of value.
-Let's look at E, S, and G in detail.
+Let's delve into E, S, and G in detail.

 Environmental - Criteria to examine your organisation's direct and indirect impact on the environment: